 Such is my job of a math apologist...to give them positive experiences in mathematics that they were never given the opportunity to have.

-If you enter my classroom, you will be surrounded by mathematical history.
-Over 300 calculating devices, primarily slide rules, hang on my walls to elicit curiosity and questioning within my students.
+The first of these experiences begins the moment you enter my classroom, where you will be surrounded by mathematical history.
+Over 200 calculating devices, primarily slide rules, hang on my walls to elicit curiosity and questioning within my students.
 The depth and breadth of what could be accomplished with these slide rules goes far beyond computational mathematics, but also into applications, history, number sense, and real-life models.
-These aspects have little value in today's math education, which values doing pseudo-applications (phony word problems that act like real-life math), computations and passing state-level standardized tests.
+These aspects seem to have little value in today's math education, which values doing pseudo-applications (phony word problems that act like real-life math), computations and passing state-level standardized tests.
 The richness of mathematics is sacrificed for the achievement of all the wrong goals, which have more to do with reading comprehension than it does real mathematics.

 So, has it always been this way?